-With spring weather getting in gear, it’s that time of year when you can go from feeling great to sick without a moment’s notice.
+It’s that time of year again when you can go from feeling great to sick without a moment’s notice.
 Suddenly, you could find yourself battling a runny nose, nasal congestion or even a cough, all of which are symptoms common to both colds and allergies.

 “A cold often starts with symptoms such as a sore throat and progresses to congestion, cough, and runny nose,” says Chambers.
-“A cold usually includes fatigue and body aches and sometimes fever, and lasts up to 14 days but then resolves without further treatment. “
+“A cold usually includes fatigue, body aches and sometimes fever, and lasts up to 14 days but then resolves without further treatment. “

 “Allergies do not cause fevers or body aches.
 Symptoms of allergies can last days to months.
-Itchy watery eyes are more likely to be present with allergies versus a cold.”
+Itchy watery eyes are more likely to be present with allergies versus a cold,” says Chambers.

-For most people battling a cold, a self-diagnosis should be pretty simple, especially if your symptoms only last for a few days to two weeks.
-If symptoms worsen or persist longer than a couple of weeks, seeing a physician should be the next step to determining if you’re battling allergies or something more serious than a cold.
+For most people battling a cold, a self-diagnosis should be pretty simple.
+However, if symptoms worsen or persist longer than a couple of weeks, seeing a physician should be the next step to determining if you’re dealing with allergies or something more serious.

 What to do after your diagnosis?

 After you’ve been able to determine exactly which condition is causing your symptoms, it’s important to take steps to get your health back on the right track.
-Although colds typically heal without much medical intervention, there are medications available to ease symptoms during the healing process, says Chambers.
+Although colds typically heal without much medical intervention, there are medications available to ease symptoms during the healing process.

 “A cold will resolve without treatment.
-Over the counter medications such as decongestants and cough suppressants can help ease symptoms.”
+Over the counter medications such as decongestants and cough suppressants can help ease symptoms,” says Chambers.

 Those suffering from allergies, however, do frequently require medications to get relief from nagging symptoms.